AmanPriyanshu/Federated-Learning/Notes/DIFFERENTIALLY_PRIVATE_LEARNING_NEEDS_BETTER_FEATURES__OR_MUCH_MORE_DATA.md

 1. Batches of size `B` are sampled randomly.
 2. Gradients clipped to Norm `C`.
 3. Gaussian noise of variance (σ<sup>2</sup>C<sup>2</sup>/B<sup>2</sup>) is added to the mean gradient

+#### Normalizing
+Normalizing is important for high performance output.
+Two approaches are considered:
+1. Group Normalization, whereby channels of `S(x)` are split into G groups and normalized.
+2. Data Normalization, whereby each channel is normalized which incurs a privacy cost. - Performs better

+## Experimental Setup:

+1. They are able to show that using ScatterNets is convenient and robust to hyperparmeter searches.
+They also talk about privacy leakage due to hyperparameter search, as that iself is based on the data provided.
+2. Much more accurate than end-to-end learning.

+## Why do these conclusions and results happen?

+1. Smaller Models are not easier to train: ScatterNets are smaller models, but that doesn't warrant their high perfomance rather ScatterNets tend to have higher number of parameters than typical/comparable CNNs.
+2. Models with handcrafted features converge faster without privacy: DP-SGD requires a lower LR to average out noise.
+With a large learning rate, a disparity can be seen between when privacy is utilized and when it is not.
+However, it is the opposite when we talk about a smaller LR, as both of them converge at roughly the sametime.